c0rychu/uvlink/docs/index.md

 !!! warning "Important Note on Caching"
     Since `v0.6.0`, the cache directory includes the venv type in its folder name and stores the environment under a matching subdirectory (e.g. `~/.local/share/uvlink/cache/<project-name>-<hash>-.venv/.venv`).
 Delete caches created with older versions and rerun `uvlink link` to migrate.

+!!! note "Windows Support"
+    Windows support is considered beta as of `v0.8.0`.
+It uses directory junctions as a fallback when symlinks are not available, which does not require admin privileges or Developer Mode.
+Please report any issues you encounter on Windows!

 ## Quick Start

 For installation instructions, please refer to the [Installation](installation.md) page.